akash-network/awesome-akash/pancake-swap/GUIDE.md

 ```
 balances:
 - amount: "93000637"
-  denom: uakt
+  denom: uact
 pagination:
   next_key: null
   total: "0"
 ```

-Please note the balance indicated is denominated in uAKT (AKT * 10^-6), in the above example, the account has a balance of *93 AKT*.
+Please note the balance indicated is denominated in uAKT (ACT * 10^-6), in the above example, the account has a balance of *93 ACT*.
 We're now setup to deploy.

 ## Create the Deployment